Your Shopping Cart is empty. View Cart (0 Items)

-Now, when he’s not making one of his regular television appearances, you can find Chef Adrian traveling the length and breadth of the country with a primary focus to educate both Primary and Secondary School level schoolgoers on the importance and value of good food.
-Through weekly visits and cookery demonstrations, Adrian teaches the kids of today about the importance of healthy food and the tools they’ll need to practice simple cooking.
+When he’s not making one of his regular television appearances, you can find Adrian traveling the length and breadth of Ireland with a primary focus to educate both Primary and Secondary School level school-goers on the importance and value of good food.
+Through weekly visits and cookery demonstrations, Adrian teaches children about the importance of healthy food and the tools they will need to practice simple cooking.

+In 2016, Adrian teamed up with RTE to produce two new online series titled Fakeaway by Chef Adrian and Chef Adrian Eats Ireland, respectively.
+These were the first series of their kind on the national broadcaster’s digital platform.
 Following the success of this, Adrian’s debut cook book Fake Away hit the shelves in summer of 2017, and is now available in all good bookshops (and online).
-Within its first week of publication, Fake Away became Ireland’s best selling cook book.
+Within its first week of publication, Fake Away became Ireland’s best-selling cook book.